JonCyberGuy/SIEM-HomeLab/README.md

 <br />
 <br />
 <p align="center">
 <b>Now that my VM is exposed to the internet I can begin the setup of my PowerShell script.
 It is the heart of this project.
 This PowerShell script will parse Event Viewer specifically looking for EventID 4625.
 It will then send the IP address from the failed logon attempts to the website IPgeolocation.io via an API.
 The reason I did this is because the IP address in event viewer does not contain any geographical location.
 It was easier to send the data to a system dedicated to pulling that information out and sending it back to myself rather than building it from scratch.
-The PowerShell script will then receive all that georgraphical data and save it as a string in a logfile named failed_rdp.log.
+The PowerShell script will then receive all that geographical data and save it as a string in a logfile named failed_rdp.log.
 I will use this logfile later on in the project to be able to map the attacks live in Microsoft Sentinel.</b> <br/>
 </p>

 ![Create_PS_Script](https://user-images.githubusercontent.com/108043108/225409638-0f9735a1-eca0-446f-afb7-74ef0d427ebf.JPG)